Five Deadly Mistakes to Avoid in the Mountains

 While hiking, don’t forget to keep an eye on weather conditions around you.
 We focus so much on the trail and peaks that it is easy to miss a thunderstorm sneaking up on you.
 Whenever you take a water break, make sure to do a 360 degree check of the sky to look for signs of forming thunderclouds.
 Vertical clouds are a big warning sign, along with darker clouds and low pressure.
 If the signs are present of impending storms, turn around and get back below tree-line.
 The mountain will still be there tomorrow.

 Sometimes, despite all our preparations, things still go wrong.
-You could trip and fall, get off-route, or just get exhausted and dehydrated.
+You could trip and fall, get off-route, or get exhausted and dehydrated.
 When disaster strikes, call for help – don’t hesitate.
-Many people fear major rescue fees associated with helicopter transport – in Colorado, and most other states, you are unlikely to be charged for search and rescue missions.
+Many people fear significant rescue fees associated with helicopter transport.
+In Colorado and most other states, you are unlikely to be charged for search and rescue missions.
 Make sure you bring a phone, or better yet, a GPS/Satellite SOS device, so you can call for help when the time comes.
 If you ever find yourself questioning whether you need to use it, you probably do.
-Don’t hesitate – call for help.
+Don’t hesitate to call for help.